Fisher (band): History

 Fisher has enjoyed some mainstream success.
-"I Will Love You" (a tribute to Brent Mydland, the late keyboardist of the Grateful Dead) was featured in a 2001 episode of Dawson's Creek, a 2001 episode of Roswell and in the 2007 film Death Sentence.
+"I Will Love You" (a tribute to Brent Mydland, the late keyboardist of the Grateful Dead) was featured in a 2001 episode of Dawson's Creek, a 2001 episode of Roswell, and in the 2007 film Death Sentence.
 It hit #36 on the Billboard Adult Top 40 chart in 2000.
+A 2005 Toyota commercial depicting a tire rolling through various indoor and outdoor backdrops featured their song "Beautiful Life".
 "Breakable" was featured in a 2002 episode of Smallville.
+"You", a track on The Lovely Years, was featured in a 2007 episode of Bones.

 Touring

 Fisher toured with Oasis and Lisa Loeb before being signed to a major label.
 In 1998, they toured on the Lilith Fair.
 They were the only unsigned artist to appear on the tour that year.